 If the world was connected by a single road, you would never need to know the rules of right of way (#deep).
-But that would be terrible, so let’s talk about what to do when you get to all different types of intersections.
-Understanding right of way is a huge part of being a safe, courteous driver.
-A lot of these rules are based on common sense and the ability to read a situation, but it’s also important to know the basic rules so you can react with confidence.
+But that would be terrible, so let’s talk about what to do when you get to all different types of intersections and stop signs.
+Understanding right of way is an essential skill to being a safe, courteous driver.
+A lot of these rules are based on common sense and the ability to read a situation and make the right choice, but it’s also important to know the right of way laws rules so you can react with confidence and keep a clean driving record.
+You’ll learn a lot about the topic when you take your driver education courses and take the test for your drivers course, but it’s always nice to have a little extra info, or a place to refresh that knowledge if needed.
+Click the web page links below to get started viewing some of our videos on the topic and get on board with some good driving techniques.

 Right of Way Instructional Videos